torianne02/100-days-of-code/log.md

 **Today's Progress**: I completed 6 Kata's on Codewars, in Javascript and Ruby.

-**Thoughts** I have felt like I need some practice communicating my code and thought processes while trying to work through a problem, so I volunteered my fiance to verbally work through a few Kata's with me.
+**Thoughts**: I have felt like I need some practice communicating my code and thought processes while trying to work through a problem, so I volunteered my fiance to verbally work through a few Kata's with me.
 It was very helpful to learn what to say and not to say.
 It was also great getting in the practice of coding through a few problems with a partner.

 **Link(s) to work**
 1. [Keep Hydrated!](https://www.codewars.com/kata/582cb0224e56e068d800003c)